 Having fled Vortiger after he killed their father, brothers Pendragon and Uther return to Britain to drive out the Saxons and reclaim their birthright.
 The novel contains the battle of Salisbury, which Merlin tells us is the greatest battle that will ever occur in Britain.
 The battle is presaged by a fiery red dragon that appears in the sky, and is intense, exciting, and bloody as hell.

 Real places in real legend

 This section of the story contains a great deal of action in places that really exist.
 The battle of the dragons happens on Dinas Emrys, a real place in Wales, and has as backstory the legend Lludd and Llefelys from The Mabinogion.
-At the end of the book, Merlin creates Stonehenge—which is actually there in the Vulgate Cycle of 1215AD!
+In the book, Merin writes the Book of Prophecies, which is actually contained in the real-life work of Geoffery of Monmouth, and at the end of the book, Merlin creates Stonehenge—which is actually there in the Vulgate Cycle of 1215AD!
 You have to love that writers in the 13th century had no idea where Stonehenge came from… so they just said Merlin made it.

 Setting the stage for Arthur…

 The book ends with Merlin creating the Round Table, which will go to King Leodegrance after the death of Uther, and become part of the dowry of his future daughter, Guinevere.
-The book also introduces us to the immature, impulsive Uther, whose flaws will be played upon by Merlin to create Arthur, when Uther takes center stage in Book 3.
-We also meet some of the people who will be important in Arthur’s life, like Ulfius, King Lot and Sir Ector.
+The book also introduces us to the young, impulsive Uther, whose flaws will be played upon by Merlin to create Arthur, when Uther takes center stage in Book 3.
+We also meet some of the people who will go on to be important in Arthur’s life, like Ulfius, King Lot and Sir Ector.